rachthree/tensorflow-hooks/README.md

 # tensorflow-hooks: PyTorch-like hooks for TensorFlow Keras models
 One of PyTorch's many strengths are its `torch.nn.Module` hooks.
-Inspired by [this issue](https://github.com/tensorflow/tensorflow/issues/33478), this utility aims to provide a similar functionality as PyTorch's forward pre-hooks and hooks.
+Inspired by [this issue](https://github.com/tensorflow/tensorflow/issues/33478), this utility aims to provide a similar functionality as PyTorch's forward pre-hooks and hooks to TensorFlow Keras models.

 Note: Backward hooks are not supported and are not planned to be supported at this time.